 Bored!?
 Seriously?
 I’ve had every possible feeling this year—joy, stress, grief, exhaustion, excitement, all of it.
 But boredom?
 Not once.
 This year has been so packed, boredom didn’t stand a chance.

 Back in March, my partner and I decided to get married this year instead of next.
 I thought, okay, that’s a lot, but manageable.
 Then, my best friend’s wedding popped onto the calendar, followed by my cousin’s (in Japan, mind you!).
 That alone would’ve been a full year.
 But no, I had to toss in a career change, because the opportunity was too irresistible.
-And then, because life always has the last word, we also faced a big loss in the family.
+Finally (because life always has the last word), we also faced a loss in the family.

-It has also given a good handful of life lessons.
-The kind that take time to sink in, until you finally understand—oh, that’s how I’ve changed the way I do things now.
+It's given me a good handful of life lessons.
 And it’s not just about planning a wedding (which, yep, is as crazy and wonderful as everyone says), but about any big, life-changing, all-consuming task.
 Like moving houses/states/countries.
 Starting a new career.
 Creating a blended family.
 Fixing up a house.
 The kind of projects that take over your life for months.
+You know the likes I'm talking about, right?

-So, this year has gifted me with so many things, including a couple of life lessons.
+So, this year has gifted me with so, so many things, including a couple of life lessons that I'd like to share with you.
 In case you’re staring down a big project, here are the five lessons I’ve learned this year that might help.

 Life Lesson #1: You can’t have it all.